Stablecoin-Stack/specs/README.md

 ## Start Here — By Audience

 ### Developers
-You want to build against the protocol — integrate a wallet, implement a processor, or deploy a Settlement Contract.
+You want to implement a processor, build a wallet, integrate a wallet or deploy a Settlement Contract.

 1. Read [SSF-SPEC-001 — System Overview](./ssf-spec-001/overview/) to understand the architecture.
 2. Read [SSF-SPEC-001 — Payment Submission](./ssf-spec-001/) for the client-side protocol.